mysociety/alaveteli/doc/INSTALL.md

     ALTER DATABASE foi_development OWNER TO foi;
     ALTER DATABASE foi_test OWNER TO foi;" | psql

+# Configure email

+You will need to set up an email server (MTA) to send and receive emails.
+Full configuration for an MTA is beyond the scope of this document.
+However, just to get the tests to pass, you will at a minimum need to allow sending emails via a `sendmail` command (a requirement met, for example, with `sudo apt-get install exim4`).

+To receive email in a production setup, you will also need to configure your MTA to forward incoming emails to Alaveteli.
+An example configuration is described in `INSTALL-exim4.md`.

 # Set up configs

 For overall application settings, copy `config/general.yml-example` to